DonggeunYu/MEV-Attack-on-the-BSC/README.md

 5. Validator Selection:
   - The Beacon Chain randomly selects a Validator (A) for block production.
 This selection process involves randomness, with each Validator’s chance of being selected proportional to the amount of Staking ETH they have.
 6. Block Construction:
   - Validator (A) retrieves transactions from the EL node and constructs a block.
-The block is constructed to maximize profit, by including transactions with higher fees.
+The block is constructed to maximize profit by including transactions with higher fees.
 The EL and Consensus Layer (CL) are integrated to exchange necessary information.
 If a transaction submitted to the EL by a user does not reach the EL node of Validator (A), it might not be included in the block.
 7. Attestation Collection:
-  - Validator (A) prepares the block and seeks attestations from other Validators (B).
-These attestations are confirmations that other Validators agree with the block proposed by Validator (A).
+  Validator (A) prepares the block and seeks attestations from other Validators (B).
+These attestations confirm that other Validators agree with the block proposed by Validator (A).
 8. Block Validation and Attestation Submission:
   - Validators (B) review the proposed block and validate its correctness.
 They then submit their attestations to support the block.
 9. Block Finalization: